dsaborg/sequence/README.md

 `Sequences` use Java 8 lambdas in much the same way as `Streams` do, but is based on `Iterables` and `Iterators` instead of a pipeline, and is built for convenience and compatibility with the rest of Java.
 It's for programmers wanting to perform common data processing tasks on moderately small collections.
-If you need parallel iteration or are processing over 1 million or so entries, use `Streams`.
+If you need parallel iteration or are processing over 1 million or so entries, use parallel `Streams`.

 ```
 List<String> evens = Sequence.of(1, 2, 3, 4, 5, 6, 7, 8, 9)